What does a Rheostat do: Functionality And Differences From The Potentiometer

 • Excessive heat production during resistance results in a loss of power.

-• It does not fit into modern devices due to its large size; hence not preferring it and replacing it with TRIACs and Silicon-controlled rectifiers (SCRs).
+• It does not fit into modern devices due to its large size; hence not prefer it and replace it with TRIACs and Silicon-controlled rectifiers (SCRs).

 • Rheostats are less efficient compared to TRIACs.